shj1081/dotfiles/README.md

 ## BrewFile

 auto install formulae and cask \
-run following commands where Brewfile is located
+run following command from directory that `BrewFile` is located

 ```zsh
 brew bundle